DevOps-MBSE/AaC/docs/docs/dev_guide/validation_plugins.md

 ```

 The above method like the `_validate_definition` function outlined in the previous example takes in a `Definition` and takes in the `LanguageContext` of the defintion that is being validated.
 However, The primary goal of this snippet is to validate the *Primitive Types* of a definition schema and pass these results to the `ValidatorResult` object for further processing and eventual output to the user.
 This function is an example of a *Primitive Constraint* with how validations are made/applied.

+The results of this validation are also coinsiding with the results from the `_validate_definition` function above and the results are taking in together to the `ValidatorResult` object for further analysis and output for the user to discern.

 ### Purpose of the Validation Definition